kzoldak/DataScienceSchoolIo/scikitlearn/notes/classification_metrics.md

 ```

-**How often is the classifier correct?**
+#### Question 1: How often is the classifier correct?
 This would include all those in the confusion matrix starting with *True*; truthfully (accuratley) estimated.
+This is referred to as **classification accuracy**.
 ```python
 print((TP + TN) / float(TP + TN + FP + FN))
 print(metrics.accuracy_score(y_test, y_pred_class))
 ```
-This is referred to as **classification accuracy**.

-**How often is the classifier incorrect?**
+#### Question 2: How often is the classifier incorrect?
 THis would include all those in the confusion matrix starting with *False*; falsely estiamted.
+This is referred to as the **misclassification rate**; the rate at which we misclassify the true response.
 ```python
 print((FP + FN) / float(TP + TN + FP + FN))
 print(1 - metrics.accuracy_score(y_test, y_pred_class))
 ```
-This is referred to as the **misclassification rate**; the rate at which we misclassify the true response.